 Reimagining and renovating the lodging space to recreate an atmosphere of relevance to the perceived inhabitants and functioning of the Bombay Anand Bhavan Ashram.

-C. Community activation: Through this project, we aspire to work with the local community who have been trading their goods for generations in the same space.
+C. Community Activation: Through this project, we aspire to work with the local community who have been trading their goods for generations in the same space.
 We will collaborate with them for the research and implementation process.
 We hope to bring this older part of the city back into the limelight and create curiosity about this fascinating locality amongst the new Bangaloreans.
 This would also be a great opportunity for the local traders and shop owners to captivate the influx of people who visit the exhibition and interest them in their items of trade.

 ACKNOWLEDGEMENTS and CREDITS